Model Profiles

 Home Visitors

-ESSS was implemented by 155 home visitors in 2022.
+ESSS was implemented by 151 full-time equivalent (FTE) home visitors in 2023.
 The model requires a high school diploma or GED and experience working with families and children for home visitors; an associate’s or bachelor’s degree and experience in home visiting and child health and/or development are recommended.
 Home visitors are required to maintain a caseload of 20 children.

 Supervisors

-ESSS was implemented by 43 supervisors in 2022.
+ESSS was implemented by 20 FTE supervisors in 2023.
 The model requires a bachelor’s degree and experience in early education, child health and/or development, home visiting, staff supervision, and working with families and children for supervisors; a master’s degree is recommended.

 Where is the model implemented?